Mautjee/ScoreSage/README.md

 - [nargo](https://noir-lang.org/getting_started/nargo_installation#installation)

 ### Running
-The project requires three processes to run.
+The project requires four processes to run.
 They are referred to as terminals below.

 ```bash
 # terminal 1 (Hardhat)